dmoltisanti/brace/README.md

 Start/end are in frames.
 Movement can be one of `(toprock, footwork, powermove)`.

-The content of the JSON files is a dictionary where keys are frame IDs and values are another dictionary.
-Frame Ids are in the format `video_id/img-xxxxxx.png`, where `xxxxxx` is the 6 digit (0 padded if necessary) frame number.
-Each frame ID indexes a dictionary with two values: `box` and `keypoints`. `box` is a 5-element list containing the coordinates of the dancer bounding box, in the format `(x, y, w, h, score)`. `keypoints` is a 17-element containing the human joints coordinates in the format `(x, y, score)`.
+The content of the JSON files is a dictionary where keys are frame IDs in the format `video_id/img-xxxxxx.png`, where `xxxxxx` is the 6 digit (0 padded if necessary) frame number.
+Each frame ID indexes a dictionary with two values: `box` and `keypoints`. `box` is a 5-element list containing the coordinates of the dancer bounding box, in the format `(x, y, w, h, score)`. `keypoints` is a 17-element list containing the human joints coordinates in the format `(x, y, score)`.
 The order of the keypoints follows [COCO](https://cocodataset.org)'s format.
-All coordinates are in pixel (area: 1920x1080) and all `score` values are ` (we kept them for compatibilities with other libraries).
+All coordinates are in pixel (area: 1920x1080) and all `score` values are 1 (we kept them for compatibilities with other libraries).

 ## Manually annotated keypoints